1,000+ Opportunities

 Save a search for “Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services (HHS)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: States, political subdivisions of states, tribes, and tribal organizations.
+Based on current listing details, eligibility includes: United States organizations focused on substance abuse and mental health, including community-based programs.
 Applicants should confirm final requirements in the official notice before submission.

 Federal grant success rates typically range from 10-30%, varying by agency and program.
 Build a strong proposal with clear objectives, measurable outcomes, and a well-justified budget to improve your chances.